How to get rid of PMI: Removing private mortgage insurance

 Do you never get PMI money back?

 PMI premiums are non-refundable.
-Think of it like your car insurance: You pay premiums, and the insurer only pays out if something bad happens.
-The one exception to this rule is for FHA Streamline refinances.
+Think of it like your car insurance: you pay premiums, and the insurer only pays out if something bad happens.
+The one exception to this rule is for FHA streamline refinances.
 If a homeowner refinances an existing FHA loan into a new FHA loan within three years, they can get a partial refund of the original loan’s upfront MIP payment.
-Qualifying for this loan is usually easy if you have a good payment history for the past three consecutive months.
+Qualifying for this loan is usually easy if you have had a good payment history for the past three consecutive months.

 Is it worth refinancing to remove mortgage insurance?

 It’s worth refinancing to remove PMI if your savings outweigh your refinance closing costs.
 You should also consider how long you plan to stay in the house after refinancing.
 If it’s only a few years, you might spend more to refinance than you save.
-But if you’ll stay in the house another five or more years, refinancing out of PMI is often worth it.
+But if you’ll stay in the house for another five or more years, refinancing out of PMI is often worth it.
 It may also be worthwhile to get a no-closing-cost refinance or roll closing costs into your loan balance.

 Can you get rid of PMI with a new appraisal?

 If you refinance to get rid of PMI, the process will include a new property value to verify that your loan is below 80 percent LTV.
 For homeowners with a conventional mortgage loan, you can get rid of mortgage insurance with a new appraisal if your home value has risen enough to put you over 20 percent equity.
 However, some loan underwriters will re-evaluate PMI based only on the original appraisal.
-So contact your servicer directly to learn about your options.
+So contact your lender directly to learn about your options.

 Can you get rid of mortgage insurance on an FHA loan?